 Cori Crider began her career as a lawyer in the aftermath of the 9/11 attacks. “…[my] life path at that time was set by a sense that we had gone down the wrong track…that we were engaging in the collective punishment of the world’s 1.6 billion Muslims,” she said.
 After defending Guantanamo detainees for 10 years, Crider co-founded Foxglove in 2019, a not-for-profit set up in London.
 The group fights for a world where tech is fair for all, challenging Big Tech and governments over their use of technology and abuse of power.

-We spoke to her about her professional life, setting up her own organisation, challenging Big Tech and why we need to talk about content moderators.
+We spoke to her about her professional life, setting up her own organization, challenging Big Tech, and why we need to talk about content moderators.

 For the past year, Crider, 38, has been focusing on the poor working conditions of content moderators—the workers who make sure that violent imagery stays away from social media platforms.
 But this wasn’t always the case.

 Before Foxglove, you spent ten years helping victims of extreme human rights abuse.
 When did you first start to focus on human rights as a lawyer?

 I never had a job at a law firm.
 My first job, in 2006, after law school was representing Guantanamo detainees.
 I knew that that was what I wanted to do: work for a non-profit, find the detainees, and represent the detainees.
 There was some guy in London who had started a not-for-profit [Reprieve], and I just phoned him up and said: “I hear you’re representing the detainees.
 If I can get a fellowship, can I come and do it?”
 And that was it!

 Growing up, did you know from an early age that you wanted to become a lawyer?